Posted on 2 Comments

 Posted on 1 Comment

-Kids packing list: For one day outing.
+Kids packing list: For one day outings.

-Kids packing list: For one day outing.
+Kids packing list: For one-day outings.Duration: 7-8 hours.

-Going out with your toddler for a full day or half day also requires planning and packing your bag accordingly.
+Going out with your toddler or kid for a full day or half day also requires planning and packing your bag accordingly.
 Keeping a checklist of items on what to pack will make packing hassle-free.
 I prefer to pack my bag a day earlier or the first thing in the morning, to avoid the last-minute rush.
 Kids’ packing list differs from person to person.
 A packing list for the day might be different from one for a road trip or when travelling by flight or train.
 But there are a few things which you will always require no matter where you go.

 Check here for Road trips with a baby and toddler in India